-We call an index a metric - often constructed on administrative, spatial or heuristic units - that is used to characterize some salient, though latent - and perhaps not directly measurable - quality or quantity.
-For example: Gross Domestic Product (GDP) and the Dow Jones indexes are common economic indices; Pacific Decadal Oscillation (PDO) and El Nino [14], [15] as climatological indices; the Human and Ecosystems Wellbeing Indexes - (HWI) and (EWI) [31] and the United Nations Human Development Index - (HDI) [39] are well known social indices.
+We call an index a metric-often constructed on administrative, spatial or heuristic units that is used to characterize some salient, though latent-and perhaps not directly measurable-quality or quantity.
+For example: Gross Domestic Product (GDP) and the Dow Jones indexes are common economic indices; Pacific Decadal Oscillation (PDO) and El Nino (Francis et al. 1998; Gershunov and Barnett 1998) as climatological indices; the Human and Ecosystems Wellbeing Indexes-(HWI) and (EWI) (Prescott-Allen 2001) and the United Nations Human Development Index-(HDI) (Place holder for Human Development 2011) are well known social indices.